nvlinhvn/HSTransform/README.md

 HS Transform is a Python package for performing Hyperbolic [S-transform](https://en.wikipedia.org/wiki/S_transform) [[1]](#1).
 The S-transform is a time-frequency representation that combines the best properties of the Short-time Fourier Transform and the Wavelet Transform.
 It provides simultaneous information on both the frequency content and temporal localization of a signal.

-This is a part of my [published paper](https://ieeexplore.ieee.org/document/8423487)
+This is a work of my [published paper](https://ieeexplore.ieee.org/document/8423487)

 ### References